Motley Fool Review

 Founded in 1993, the Motley Fool grew its popularity through its partnership with dial-up service America Online (AOL) providing content for the investing message boards.
 The spirit of empowering the “little guy” with the ability to outperform the Wall Street analysts and professionals hit a high note with self-directed retail investors.
 The combination of humor and humility tempered with compelling research discovering undervalued stocks spawned a community of like-mind followers aka “fools”.

-The company eventually migrated to its own website at www.fool.com and a U.K sister-site (fool.co.uk) in 1997 as the world wide web became more accessible courtesy of web browsers and faster internet speeds enabling the mainstream growth of the internet.
+The company eventually migrated to its own investing site at www.fool.com and a U.K sister-site (fool.co.uk) in 1997 as the world wide web became more accessible courtesy of web browsers and faster internet speeds enabling the mainstream growth of the internet.
 In 2002, the Motley Fool Stock Advisor newsletter was launched as its first premium subscription newsletter service to great fanfare.
 The success of SA was parlayed into the rollout of additional premium newsletters including Motley Fool Rule Breakers, Hidden Gems, Inside Value and the Motley Fool Options.
 The company embraced diversifying into different media channels including publishing many New York Times Best sellers (giving it mainstream exposure), syndicated newspaper, radio and live podcasts.
-Money management services were launched including Real Money Portfolio which enable subscribers to track the trades of actual real-money portfolios and in-house mutual funds managed by Motley Fool Funds.
+Money management and financial advice services were launched, including Real Money Portfolio which enable subscribers to track the trades of actual real-money portfolios and in-house mutual funds managed by Motley Fool Funds.
 Motley Fool Wealth Management services provide in-house portfolio managers to create and manage personalized portfolios for clients.

 Styles of Trading & Investing